dennismozart1994/framework.java/documentation/Rest-Commands.md

-# REST API FRAMEWORK DOCUMENTATION
+# Rest API automation framework documentation

 That's a JAVA automation framework that contaisn the common functionalities that an automator would use.